tanyayt/udacity_prog4ds_using_python/movie_rental_sql_project/README.md

 # Insight 2:  Comparing Rental Trend of Two Stores

-We want to find out how the two stores compare in their count of rental orders during every month for all the years we have data for. **Write a query that returns the store ID for the store, the year and month and the number of rental orders each store has fulfilled for that month.
+We want to find out how the two stores compare in their count of rental orders during every month for all the years we have data for. **The query below returns the store ID for the store, the year and month and the number of rental orders each store has fulfilled for that month.
 Your table should include a column for each of the following: year, month, store ID and count of rental orders fulfilled during that month.**

 ```sql
 /*Create a table with store, staff and rental information */